edgestorejs/edgestore/docs/docs/main/logging.md

 # Logging

-The Edge Store package outputs some logs in the server-side.
+The Edge Store package outputs some logs on the server-side.
 You can configure the log level by passing the `logLevel` option when creating the api handler.
 You can set it to `debug` to see in more details what is happening in the server.

 ```ts
 const handler = createEdgeStoreNextHandler({